Simple hydration tips every parent should know

 Lead by example

-By making hydration fun, convenient, and consistent, you can help ensure that your kids stay refreshed and healthy all summer long.
+By keeping hydration fun, convenient, and consistent, you can help your children stay refreshed and healthy throughout summer.

-By watching for dehydration signs and incorporating these tips, parents can help their kids stay safe, healthy, and ready to enjoy all that summer has to offer.
+Watching for signs of dehydration and following these tips ensures parents can help their kids stay safe, healthy, and ready to enjoy everything summer has to offer.